Ehrenfeld, Pennsylvania: Demographics

+As of 2021, there were 184 people in the borough.
+The racial makeup of the borough was 100.00% White.

 History

 In 1901, General Electric Company built the first alternating current power plant at Ehrenfeld.
 The plant, designed to eliminate the difficulties in long-distance direct current transmission, was built for the Webster Coal and Coke Company.

 Notable person

 Actor Charles Bronson was born and raised in Ehrenfeld.